-(A) A provider is responsible for the accuracy of all reports, information, and/or documentation submitted by the provider, the provider's employees, or the provider's agents to the bureau, industrial commission, claimant, employer, or their representatives, MCO, QHP, or self-insuring employer in connection with a workers' compensation claim.
+(A) A provider is responsible for the accuracy and legibility of all reports, information, and/or documentation submitted by the provider, the provider's employees, or the provider's agents to the bureau, industrial commission, claimant, employer, or their representatives, MCO, QHP, or self-insuring employer in connection with a workers' compensation claim.
 The provider, the provider's employees, and the provider's agents shall not submit or cause or allow to be submitted to the bureau, industrial commission, claimant, employer, or their representatives, MCO, QHP, or self-insuring employer any report, information, and/or documentation containing false, fraudulent, deceptive, or misleading information.

 (1) The date of the report;